 To get the best flavor, cook your meat over charcoal.
 Although we like flank steak best, there are other cuts that work great such as those with a thick ring of fat.
 As the fat drips onto your charcoal, you'll hear pops, and see fire rising up (this where the name crying tiger comes from).

-Beef & Marinade
+Ingredients For Beef and Marinade

-1 flank steak (usually weighs about 1 lb or a bit more)
+- 1 Flank Steak (usually weighs about 1 lb or a bit more)

 Coat your steak in the thin soy sauce and let sit at room temperature for 1 hour.
 Some chefs like to add a bit of fish sauce to this, but we like to use just soy sauce.
 Barbeque your steak over charcoal.